-Windows tries to grow paging file dynamically - if computer's RAM is full and running programs still require more memory space, this information gets written to the paging file (aka Pagefile or Virtual Memory) on hard disk.
+Windows tries to grow paging file dynamically.
 It might seem a very good idea to keep the paging file size at its optimum (or just as much as needed), but in real life the growing and shrinking paging file gets fragmented quickly and starts decreasing overall performance.

 To prevent that from happening, set paging file to a fixed size.
 But please remember, if you upgrade memory (add more) later, you must also reconfigure paging file size accordingly - otherwise you'll get random "your computer is low on memory" errors while running multiple programs at once.

 Many users decide to turn off paging file completely on Windows PC-s that have 16 GB or more RAM.
 This seems to be working in most cases, so you can try this method out if you like adventures.

 File fragmentation is a big issue on traditional hard drives (SSD-s do not count) that usually does not get much attention.
 File fragmentation occurs when a hard disk partition contains tens of thousands of files (like it always does) and a file gets updated but there is no room right after it to keep the file written sequentially.
 So the updated part gets written elsewhere on the hard disk, sometimes in one part, sometimes to several different places on the hard disk.
 This means that the next time Windows wants to read from or write to the file, the hard disk controller must access several places all over the disk to read or write information - meaning that the file's access time gets higher and you must wait longer for an operation to complete.
 For one file this might mean only a few milliseconds, but if your hard drive is nearly full and fragmentation level is high, this turns easily into tens and tens of seconds of waiting.